-Table 2 shows that such a change would increase the country's per capita growth by 2.42 percentage points and, moreover, disentangles the individual contributions of the five separate determinants of growth to this outcome.
-For comparison, the median per capita growth rate in our sample from 1960 to 2000 is 1.5 per cent per year.
-The last column normalizes the preceding column by assuming instead that each variable changes by 41 per cent of a standard deviation such that per capita growth increases by one percentage point.
-Strikingly, the human capital variables - education and fertility - account for a half of the increase in growth by one percentage point, with investment in real capital, natural resource dependence, and democracy accounting for the remaining half.
-Accounting for roughly a fifth of the total effect, the natural capital share makes an economically as well as statistically significant contribution to economic growth for given natural capital per person.
-Investment and democracy also make a difference to growth, accounting for roughly a sixth of the total effect each.
+Table 2.2 shows that such a change would increase the country's per capita growth by 2.42 percentage points and, moreover, disentangles the individual contributions of the five separate determinants of growth to this outcome.
+For comparison, the median per capita growth rate in our sample from 1960 to 2000 was 1.5 percent per year.
+The last column normalizes the preceding column by assuming instead that each variable changes by 41 percent of a standard deviation such that per capita growth increases by one percentage point.
+Strikingly, the human capital variables-education and fertility-account for half of the increase in growth by one percentage point, with investment in real capital, natural resource dependence, and democracy accounting for the remaining half.
+Accounting for roughly a fifth of the total effect, the natural capital share makes an economically as well as statistically significant contribution to economic growth for the given natural capital per person.
+Investment and democracy also make a difference to growth, each accounting for roughly a sixth of the total effect.
 In this exercise, none of these variables can be counted out.
 They all make a difference.